 You can check out the following jurisdictions for vaccine eligibility and where to secure an appointment:

-As of this week, the following groups are eligible for vaccine doses in California:
+The following groups are currently eligible for vaccine doses in California:

 - Healthcare workers (Phase 1A)